Celebrate Your Wedding Day

 What is the Difference Between a Civil Marriage Service Conducted by a HSE Registrar and a Humanist Ceremony?

-These approaches are similar, in that, they are both legal and non-religious services, however humanist wedding ceremonies are becoming increasingly popular because they offer couples a wonderful opportunity to celebrate their love and commitment to each other in a very personal and meaningful way.
-You see, each humanist ceremony is composed and created in close consultation with you - the happy couple.
-And with one of the tenets of humanism being a tolerance for others who hold different belief systems - everyone feels included during a humanist ceremony.
+These approaches are similar, in that, they are both legal and non-religious services.
+However, humanist wedding ceremonies are becoming increasingly popular.
+Because they offer couples a wonderful opportunity to celebrate their love and commitment to each other.
+In a very personal and meaningful way.

-Also, the HSE only offer their services from Monday to Friday, while a humanist wedding ceremony can be conducted on any day of the week.
-Another important aspect to consider when having a humanist ceremony, is that your venue does not have to be on the list of venues, approved by the Registrar General.
-For humanist ceremonies to legally take place, your venue just needs to be open to the public, hold public liability insurance and have a registered address.
-This means the type of venue options and outdoor locations increase considerably when choosing a humanist ceremony!
+Another important aspect to consider, is that your venue does not have to be on the list of venues, approved by the Registrar General.
+Consequently, for humanist ceremonies to legally take place, your venue just needs to meet 3 criteria.
+Firstly, be open to the public.
+Secondly, hold public liability insurance and thirdly, have a registered address.
+Above all, this means that the type of venue options and outdoor locations increase considerably, when choosing a humanist celebrant!

 Are Same-Sex Marriages Legally Binding in Ireland?